kitschpatrol/yanki/readme.md

 Yanki MD simply syncs a folder of Markdown notes to Anki.

 The "Y" prefix in "Yanki" is in the "Yet another" naming tradition; a nod to Anki's robust and occasionally duplicative ecosystem of third-party tools.
+(Also, appropriately, Yankī are a variety of [truant youth](https://en.wikipedia.org/wiki/Yankee#/media/File:ヤンキー.jpg).)

-This library leverages my [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect) library, and powers my [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) plugin.
+This library leverages the [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect) library, and powers the [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) plugin.

 ## Quick start